-There may be many services in hospitals that are available to patients, such as counseling, navigation services and complementary medicine.
+There are services in hospitals available to patients, like counseling, navigation services and complementary medicine.
 An oncology social worker may be particularly helpful in connecting you with resources.

 10. APPEAL WHEN REJECTED

 If an insurance claim is rejected, appeal it by resubmitting the claim.
 Every insurance company has an appeals process.
 Keep copies of all the paperwork submitted.
 If your claim continues to be rejected after multiple reviews, contact the state insurance commission.